-Local Group Policy Editor enables a power user to control what the other users are allowed to do in Windows.
-You can control the sign-in and shutdown processes, the settings and the apps that users are allowed to change or use.
-The tool itself is rather hidden from view in Windows, and you need to know how to access it.
-We have put together in this tutorial a comprehensive list of methods for accessing it so that you can choose the one that is most convenient:
+The Local Group Policy Editor enables a power user to control a large number of settings in Windows.
+You can control the sign-in and shutdown processes, the features and the apps that users are allowed to access, and you can do so using a simple interface that offers lots of information.
+The tool itself is rather hidden from view and before using it, you obviously need to know how to get to Local Group Policy Editor in Windows 10 and Windows 11.
+We have put together a comprehensive list of methods for accessing it, so that you can choose the one that is most convenient:

-Why is Local Group Policy Editor missing from my Windows?
+Where is the Local Group Policy Editor in Windows?
+I can’t find it!

 - Windows 10 Pro and Windows 10 Enterprise

 - Windows 7 Professional, Windows 7 Ultimate, and Windows 7 Enterprise

 - Windows 8.1 Professional and Windows 8.1 Enterprise

 Although the process isn’t covered in this article, there are ways to install the Local Group Policy Editor on Windows Home editions as well.
 If you do not know your Windows version, read this tutorial: How to tell what Windows I have (11 ways).

 NOTE: This article covers Windows 11 and Windows 10.
 Still, many of the methods described below are valid for older versions of Windows as well.

 Editing policies globally versus editing policies for specific users or groups

 If you have other users on your Windows computer (for example other family members), you can control what kinds of changes they can make and what applications they can run.
 Before you open the Local Group Policy Editor, you first need to decide whether you want the changes to apply to all users (including yourself) or only to specific users or groups of users (for example non-administrators) on your computer.
 The process of opening the Local Group Policy Editor is going to be very different, depending on your objective.